bonsai-rx/pulsepal/docs/articles/programming-pulse-trains.md

 !['Bonsai - Train'](~/images/train-outlined.png)

 ## Pulse train playback settings
-Besides setting the output channel to playback the pulse train from with the `Channel` property in either the the ['CreatePulsepal'](xref:Bonsai.PulsePal.CreatePulsePal) or ['ConfigureOutputChannel'](xref:Bonsai.PulsePal.ConfigureOutputChannel) operators, the `ContinuousLoop` property can be used to control if the pulse train on the output channel is played back continuously when triggered or only played once.
+Besides setting the output channel to playback the pulse train from with the `Channel` property in either the the [`CreatePulsepal`](xref:Bonsai.PulsePal.CreatePulsePal) or [`ConfigureOutputChannel`](xref:Bonsai.PulsePal.ConfigureOutputChannel) operators, the `ContinuousLoop` property can be used to control if the pulse train on the output channel is played back continuously when triggered or only played once.